google/software-product-sprint/walkthroughs/week-4-tdd/project/calendar-walkthrough.md

 # Test Driven Development - Calendar

-**Prerequisite:** Read the intro walkthrough first!
+**Prerequisite:** If you're new to test-driven development, make sure you read the intro walkthrough first!

 ## Getting Started

-Last week, you wrote and deployed server code, allowing your client code to interact with your server.

 This week, you will be creating an [algorithm](https://en.wikipedia.org/wiki/Algorithm) to solve a hard problem -